-One of the activities that has had the biggest impact on my photography over the years has been printing.
+One of the activities that have had the biggest impact on my photography over the years has been printing.
 Printing your own work is both challenging and rewarding.
 A handheld print will always show your image in its best light and tonality.
 However, it will also show and emphasize any imperfections (I am thinking sensor/filter/lens spots!!).
-And so the process of learning how to produce great prints, will undoubtedly improve your overall photography workflows.
+And so the process of learning how to produce great prints will undoubtedly improve your overall photography workflows.
 One of the many aspects of producing a good print is choosing the right paper.
 Everyone will find and settle on their own personal preferred papers eventually.
 But that will be preceded by testing out various different papers, of which there are many!
-Here in this article I am going to give my thoughts on the Permajet Textured Fine Art paper range.
+Here in this article, I am going to give my thoughts on the Permajet Textured Fine Art paper range.
 This will be the first in a series of articles discussing and reviewing various photo paper options.

-Permajet are a based in the United Kingdom (UK) and are a leading manufacturer and distributor in the photographic imaging industry.
+Permajet is based in the United Kingdom (UK) and are a leading manufacturer and distributor in the photographic imaging industry.
 They started in the year 1999 and have been making waves in the photographic printing space ever since.
 When Permajet launched they introduced new paper ranges to the photography and fine art printing communities.
 Their paper ranges have grown both in number and popularity.

 My aim with this article is to provide an unbiased, honest and balanced review of this particular paper range.
 Permajet were nice enough to provide me with several A4 Test Packs over the past few years for testing purposes.
 However, this article is in no way sponsored by them or pre-approved by them.
-The content within this article are based on my own thoughts and personal findings after running a few sample prints using one of my own images.
+The content within this article is based on my own thoughts and personal findings after running a few sample prints using one of my own images.
 Furthermore, this is not intended to be any form of scientific test.
 Instead, it is merely my own personal findings and conclusions.
 Feel free to agree or disagree with them by leaving comments in the comments section.

 Before getting into the review of the individual papers themselves, let’s talk about the Permajet Textured Fine Art paper range as a whole.